logo

 Abstract

-This study investigates the role of the motor system in speech perception using an adaptive task that isolates perception from decision-making.
-EEG signatures of motor activity (sensorimotor μ/beta suppression) were examined during the perception of auditory phonemes, auditory words, audiovisual words, and environmental sounds at two difficulty levels.
-Results showed left-lateralized sensorimotor μ/beta suppression related to speech perception but not environmental sounds.
-Audiovisual word and phoneme perception showed enhanced suppression for correct trials, while auditory word perception showed enhanced suppression for incorrect trials.
-These findings suggest a flexible engagement of motor areas in speech perception, depending on the stimulus characteristics and impacting perceptual outcomes differently.
+A longstanding debate has surrounded the role of the motor system in speech perception, but progress has been limited by tasks that examine isolated syllables and conflate decision-making with perception.
+Using an adaptive task that temporally isolates perception from decision-making, we examined an EEG signature of motor activity (sensorimotor μ/beta suppression) during the perception of auditory phonemes, auditory words, audiovisual words, and environmental sounds while holding difficulty constant at two levels (Easy/Hard).
+Results revealed left-lateralized sensorimotor μ/beta suppression related to perception of speech but not environmental sounds.
+Audiovisual word and phoneme stimuli showed enhanced left sensorimotor μ/beta suppression for correct relative to incorrect trials, while auditory word stimuli showed enhanced suppression for incorrect trials.
+Our results demonstrate that motor involvement in perception is left-lateralized, specific to speech stimuli, and not simply the result of domain-general processes.
+These findings support an interactive network for speech perception in which dorsal stream motor areas are dynamically engaged depending on characteristics of the speech signal, with different effects on perceptual outcome depending on lexicality and modality.

 Publisher